 Learn something new every day

-Almost half of the adult population exhibits changes in the cervical region by age 50.
-Wear manifests itself as collapsed or herniated discs, also called ruptured or slipped discs.
+Almost half of the adult population exhibits changes in the cervical region by age 50, usually attributable to deterioration and pressure over time.
+Wear manifests itself most commonly as collapsed or herniated discs, also called ruptured or slipped discs.
 These generally lead to pain and stiffness that is most often found in the lower back, but can be located in the cervical region as well.
-Arthritis, injury, or trauma can be a cause of these symptoms, but neck pain can also be a harbinger of serious spinal degeneration, misalignment, an infection, or a tumor.
-A physician typically should be consulted whenever there is sustained discomfort in the cervical region or other areas of the spine.
+Pain is often worst in the morning or when suddenly standing and engaging the spine, but with time it often becomes more or less constant.